MistyCommunity/Documentation/src/content/docs/reference/javascript-api.md

 misty.StopTracking();
 ```

 ## Perception

+The following commands allow you to programmatically take pictures, record sounds or videos, and have misty detect and learn to recognize faces.

+Like most of us, Misty sees faces best in a well-lit area.
+If you want to directly experiment with face recognition commands, you can use the [API Explorer](../../../docs/apps/api-explorer/#face-training-amp-recognition-beta).

+To programmatically obtain live data streams back from Misty that include face detection and recognition data, you can [subscribe](../../skills/remote-command-architecture/#getting-data-from-misty) to her FaceRecognition [WebSocket](../../reference/sensor-data).
+To directly observe this data, you can use the [API Explorer](../../../docs/apps/api-explorer/#opening-a-websocket).

 ### misty.CancelFaceTraining
 Halts face training that is currently in progress.
 A face training session stops automatically, so you do not need to use the `misty.CancelFaceTraining()` command unless you want to abort a training that is in progress.